-Provided that Machine Parameter 7246 is set so that the tool usage test is active, you can monitor the tool service life for all tools used in a pallet (see "Tool usage test" on page 190).
+Provided that Machine Parameter 7246 is set so that the tool usage test is active, you can monitor the tool service life for all tools used in a pallet (see "Tool usage test" on page 192).

-- Select the file manager in the Program Run, Full Sequence or Program Run, Single Block operating modes: Press the PGM MGT key. - ▶ To display all type .P files, press the soft keys SELECT TYPE and SHOW .P. - ▶ Select the pallet table with the arrow keys and confirm with ENT. - ▶ To execute the pallet table: Press the NC Start button.
+- Select the file manager in the Program Run, Full Sequence or Program Run, Single Block operating modes: Press the PGM MGT key - Display all type .P files: Press the SELECT TYPE and SHOW P. soft keys - ▶ Select the pallet table with the arrow keys and confirm with ENT - ▶ To execute the pallet table: Press the NC Start button.
 The TNC executes the pallets as set in MP7683